Ultimate Big Brother: Housemates

 On Day 1, following the Big Brother 11 final, 11 former housemates entered the Ultimate Big Brother House.
 Josie Gibson, as the winner of Big Brother 11 returned to the house after being crowned a winner.
 She was then joined by 5 more housemates from regular civilian Big Brother series and 5 housemates from Celebrity Big Brother series.
 On Day 4, two new housemates (Michelle and Victor) entered the bedsit.
 They were both allowed full access to the House on Day 6.
 A third new housemate (Vanessa) entered the House on Day 11.

-† Indicates that housemate died after filming had ended.

 House guests

 Throughout the series, ex-housemates from previous series of former Big Brother housemates and presenters entered the Ultimate Big Brother House as part of tasks or have been involved in the series for other reasons.